ldimbe20/Arstagram-Client/README.md

-# Rare: The Publishing Platform for the Discerning Writer
+# Sketchbook: The Publishing Platform for the Discerning Writer

 ## Getting Started
 1. Install dependencies: `npm install`